 And it's true that the RIAA white matte awards and earliest label awards are typically the most valuable to collectors by a good margin.
 This certainly explains their collector appeal.

-For others, the glittering 80s-90s excess of the Multi-Platinum awards of the day were just the ticket.
-For example these, the top being a 3x Multi-Platinum RIAA award for the Stone Temple Pilots 1994 smash Purple, the bottom being a deliciously disc-laden label award for CCR's sales successes over several albums.
+By the 80s and 90s, Multi-Platinum awards of excess were just the ticket.
+For example these, the top being a 3x Multi-Platinum RIAA award for the Stone Temple Pilots 1992 smash Core, the bottom being a deliciously disc-laden label award for CCR's sales successes over several albums.

 Another era of award designs, as cassette and then CD formats gained traction in the marketplace, involved mostly similar award designs focusing on album cover miniatures denoting the sales level.
-Here are examples of awards from this time including a 1991 8x Multi-Platinum award for Pink Floyd's epic album The Wall and a massive 1997 25x Multi-Platinum award for Michael Jackson's smash Thriller:
+Here are examples of awards from this time, including a 1991 8x Multi-Platinum award for Pink Floyd's epic album The Wall:

 But for yet another set of collectors the later award designs, with their artistic creativity and ingenious construction methods, merit their own special appeal.